JAlcocerT/JAlcocerT/content/blog/outro-whatayear2025.md

 1. Domain 1sty free with CC required (This is a potential CAC)
 2. abcd

+Some people have been contacting me via EE registry `https://ariregister.rik.ee/eng/company/`

+> Was wondering how were some EE business owner able to get my email?

+> > They are getting kind of qualified leads (from users like me, who never actually subscribed...GDPR anyone?)

 ## Interesting Concepts

 Concepts / ideas that I found during this year.

 1. CYA (cover your ***) was always a thing.

-But [BRD/PRD/FRD](https://jalcocert.github.io/JAlcocerT/brd-vs-frd-for-data-analytics/) just takes it to the next level.
+But [BRD/PRD/FRD](https://jalcocert.github.io/JAlcocerT/brd-vs-frd-for-data-analytics/) just takes it to the next level if you in PM/BA roles.

 2. Its 2025 and now everyones says that it wants AI / [AI|BI](https://jalcocert.github.io/JAlcocerT/ai-bi-tools/) / AIOps / whatever.
 When it really needs [good'old ML](https://jalcocert.github.io/JAlcocerT/machine-learning-data-analytics/)